zdenda-online/dxcrypto/README.md

 I created this library because I was tired of object initializations of existing Java APIs and all those checked exceptions it uses.
 In many cases, programmer needs simpler API, so this library provides higher level of abstraction over existing *java.security* and *javax.crypto* packages.
-Basically you can be sure it uses implementations of cryptographic functions from JDK.
+You can be sure it uses implementations of cryptographic functions from JDK.
+In other words if you trust implementations in JDK, you can trust this library.

 It also provides few utility classes like SecureProperties that extend existing *java.util.Properties* with encrypted properties.

 This library is distributed under MIT license in the hope that it will be useful, but without any warranty.
-If you find any issue please contact me on my e-mail.
+If you find any issue, please contact me on my e-mail.

 Maven dependency
 ----------------